-In October, General Motors and PSA Peugeot-Citroën outlined four joint-venture common platform projects that will develop future products for both companies.
-Today a GM press release outlining the current progress with PSA cites just three of those projects.
+In October, General Motors and PSA Peugeot-Citroën outlined four joint platform projects for both companies.
+Today, a GM press release outlining the current progress with PSA cites just three of those projects.
 They are:

-Absent is the originally proposed midsize vehicle common vehicle platform.
-Reportedly, the two companies couldn’t agree on who would get the project, and exposed a sense of French/German nationalism between them.
+Absent is the originally-proposed midsize common vehicle platform.
+Reportedly, the two companies couldn’t agree on who would get the project, exposing a sense of French/German nationalism between them.
 So instead of discontinuing either the C5 in Rennes, western France, or the Insignia, Opel’s flagship model, in Ruesselsheim, Germany, the two companies simply agreed to disagree.

 “The subject was clearly too conflictual between France and Germany,” Societe Generale analyst Philippe Barrier said in an Automotive News report.
 “The projects announced today are a long way from the mega-global alliance they were aiming for originally,” he said.
 “But there’s progress – and the addition of engines shows that Peugeot can be useful to GM.”